JSydll/emulated-yocto-linux-testing/Readme.md

 ## Approach

-- Use reference integrations for both `qemuarm64` and a real board (Raspberry Pi 4).
+- Use reference integrations for both `virt-aarch64` and a real board (Raspberry Pi 4).
 These do differ especially in the boot chain, but run the same `core-image-minimal`.
 - Use of Yocto's `multiconfig` to mimic different software versions, resulting in one build producing three versions.
+  > Attention: This wouldn't be done in a productive environment - time will produde multiple versions there instead
 - Publish build artifacts into a mount-volume of the test environment Docker container.
 - Mount the volume read-only to ensure artifacts are not modified.
 - Provide a `labgrid` environment config for emulated targets, one target per software version to have that "preinstalled".